Planada, California

 Planada (Spanish for "Plain") is a census-designated place (CDP) in Merced County, California, United States.
 Planada is 9 mi east of Merced, the county seat, at an elevation of 226 ft.
 The population was 4,164 at the 2020 census, down from 4,584 at the 2010 census.

 History

 Planada was originally named Whitton by railroad officials.
 The area's first white settlers were a group of Swiss dairy farmers, who renamed the settlement Geneva.
 The Geneva post office opened in 1896, closed in 1897, then reopened in 1898.
 In 1911, it held a contest to select a new name for the town, and Planada was the winning entry.
 The San Francisco and San Joaquin Valley Railroad (built in the late 1890s) had a "Geneva" station which became the "Planada" station.

+Since many of Planada's residents - as many as 41 percent - are undocumented, they were ineligible for most federal aid.
+In July, the state legislature passed a bill to provide assistance to Planada residents.

 Geography

 Planada is located in eastern Merced County at 37°17′N 120°19′W, in California's Central Valley.
 California State Route 140 passes through the community, leading west 9 mi to Merced and northeast 28 mi to Mariposa in the foothills of the Sierra Nevada.

 According to the United States Census Bureau, the Planada CDP has a total area of 1.7 sqmi, all of it land.